adbjo/mattermost-webapp/report.md

 The fix can be copied or linked to (git diff).

+All changes made can be found in [pull request #4963](https://github.com/mattermost/mattermost-webapp/pull/4963)

 Optional (point 4): the patch is clean.

 Optional (point 5): considered for acceptance (passes all automated checks).